becarpenter/graspy/README.md

 This has been tested between Windows and Linux on a simple network including a physical layer loop, and on non-looped topologies with various mixtures of Linux, Windows 7 and MacOS.

+When it asks

+  Insecure link-local mode (DULL)?
+Y/N:

+type n unless you know what you are doing (see graspy.pdf for more).

+When it asks

+   Please enter the keying password for the domain.

+type in a locally chosen domain password, or a null password to run insecurely (see graspy.pdf for more).